Hermione-Granger-1176/typora-notion-theme/README.md

 ### Steps to Install

-1. Download the CSS file (`notion-style-light.css` or `notion-style-dark.css`) from this GitHub repository.
+1. Download one of the CSS files from this repository:
+   - Default: `notion-style-light.css` / `notion-style-dark.css`
+   - Enhanced: `notion-style-light-enhanced.css` / `notion-style-dark-enhanced.css`

 2. Open Typora and go to **`Settings` → `Appearance` → `Open Theme Folder`**.